alexdowad/em-tftp/README.md

     # if you want to reject a file read request:
-    yield false, "error message here" end
+    yield false, "error message here"

+    # or if you don't yield, the server will quietly ignore the request
+  end

   def self.put(client_addr, client_port, filename)